poseidon/matchbox/Documentation/getting-started.md

 $ cd matchbox/examples/terraform
 ```

 Let's start with the `simple-install` example.
-With `simple-install`, any machines which PXE boot from matchbox will install CoreOS to `dev/sda`, reboot, and have your SSH key set.
+With `simple-install`, any machines which PXE boot from matchbox will install Container Linux to `dev/sda`, reboot, and have your SSH key set.
 Its not much of a cluster, but we'll get to that later.

 ```sh
 $ cd simple-install